 The Waco Regional Baptist Association is a voluntary network of Baptist churches in Central Texas who have chosen to cooperate in order to extend and embody the good news of Jesus Christ.

 An Association of healthy churches transforming communities through the love of Christ.

 Goals for 2016 through 2021

 Encourage WRBA member churches to adopt and implement a specific evangelistic strategy over five years by forming a “Church Evangelism Ministry Team” that will research, recommend, support, equip and track an effective church evangelism strategy.
 This team would be responsible for recommending the best use of available resources that might come in conjunction with the Texas Baptists annual meetings.

 This goal is to direct community ministries of the WRBA toward a church-based model.
 This can be done by educating and equipping church volunteers, networking churches to organizations involved in community ministries, and by assisting at the associational level.
 The three focuses are on Collegiate, Hunger and Restorative Justice/Jail Ministry.

-Guides WRBA churches who wish to be involved in Church Stating by coordinating partnerships, resources, assessments and accountability.
+Guide WRBA churches who wish to be involved in Church Starting by coordinating partnerships, resources, assessments and accountability.